Financials

 Cost of sales and gross profit

-Cost of sales for the year ended December 31, 2023 of US$ 15.6 million, declined by 14% (on a decrease in revenues of 27%), as compared to US$ 18.1 million for the year ended December 31, 2022, with a gross profit margin of 64% in FY2023 compared to 69% in FY2022.
-The decrease in cost of sales in FY2023 was primarily due to lower capital equipment sales and product mix.
-The decrease in gross profit and the corresponding decrease in gross profit margin were primarily due to decreased overall sales and product mix, mainly the inclusion of GCAL.
+Cost of sales for H1 2024 of US$ 8.0 million, increased by 8% (on a decrease in revenues of 8%), as compared to US$ 7.5 million in H1 2023, with a gross profit margin of 63% in H1 2024 compared to 69% in H1 2023.
+The decrease in gross profit and the corresponding decrease in gross profit margin were primarily due to decreased overall sales, and product mix (primarily GCAL's higher cost of goods sold).

 Research and development expenses